Where is University of the Cumberlands?

 What is the best airport for travel arrangements?

-Note: If you will be participating on an athletic team, be sure to communicate with your coach before making your flight arrangements.
+Also, if you will be participating on an athletic team, be sure to communicate with your coach before making your flight arrangements.
 Student athletes who will participate in fall sports are often required to arrive on campus for summer practice sessions a few weeks prior to the beginning of the school semester.

 What are other options for Transportation?